Dwarven

 Quick Descriptions:

-Dumathoin i a gigantic male dwarf with a barrel chest.
+Dumathoin is a gigantic male dwarf with a barrel chest.
 His hair and beard are sculpted gray stone, and his skin is earth-brown in color.
 His eyes are silvery flame.
 He is carrying a two-handed mattock made from solidified magma.

 As you emerge into the large chamber, a soft magical light from above fills the room.
 You see the dwarven walls extend halfway into the room, then the wall become smooth and polished and you can see a rich vein of gold and mithral running down the chamber on both sides.
 Statues of the Silent Keeper, in his many aspects, line the walls.
 The smooth room ends with a beautiful mixing of ore veins.
 At the far end is a natural boulder which is engraved with various dwarven symbols, and must act as the altar.